noec764/erpnext/docs/dooks/selling/articles/erpnext-for-services-organization.md

 <!-- add-breadcrumbs -->
-#Dooks for Service Organization
+#Dokie for Service Organization

-**Question:** Dooks looks primarily designed for the traders and manufacturers.
-Is Dooks used by companies offering servies?
+**Question:** Dokie looks primarily designed for the traders and manufacturers.
+Is Dokie used by companies offering servies?

 **Answer:**

-About 30% of Dooks customers are companies into services.
+About 30% of Dokie customers are companies into services.
 These are companies into software development, certification services, individual consultants and many more.
-Being into service business ourselves, we use Dooks to manage our sales, accounting, support and HR operations.
-Check following video to learn how Dooks uses Dooks.
+Being into service business ourselves, we use Dokie to manage our sales, accounting, support and HR operations.
+Check following video to learn how Dokie uses Dokie.

 <iframe width="640" height="360" src="//www.youtube.com/embed/b6r7WxJMfFA" frameborder="0" allowfullscreen=""></iframe>